chrisruis/SARS-CoV-2_spectra/README.md

 # figures directory

-This directory contains data and scripts used in figures
+This directory contains data and scripts used in figures.
+Directories contain individual READMEs with details